 The Community Design Assistance Center is the outreach arm of the Architecture program.
 Focusing on projects within the small city context, student interns take on leadership roles in design and planning assistance for non-profit community organizations and groups.
-Prerequisite(s): Enrollment in the M. Arch program outreach arm of the Architecture program.
-Focusing on projects within the small city context, student interns take on leadership roles in design and planning assistance for non-profit community organizations and groups.
-Prerequisite(s): Enrollment in the M. Arch program

 ARCH 5502 - Community Design Assistance Center-Leadership